When a person sees two separate or overlapping images of the same object, they are experiencing diplopia — or double vision.

 Additionally, if you suspect your child has diplopia or any other visual problem, it’s best to bring them in for a functional vision assessment without delay, as children often lack the verbal skills needed to express what they’re seeing.
 A child experiencing double vision may still be able to identify letters and shapes, making it difficult for parents and teachers to detect a problem.

-If you or a loved one is suffering from diplopia, don’t hesitate to call Laguna Eyes Vision Therapy Center to schedule your appointment today.
+If you or a loved one is suffering from diplopia, don’t hesitate to call Laguna Eyes Neuro-Optometry Center to schedule your appointment today.